railtoolkit/tikz-trackschematic/README.md

 * tikzlibrarytrackschematic.measures.code.tex.

 These files should be copied wherever TeX can find it, for example in your $TEXMF folder.

+Alternatively, the tikz library is provided by CTAN as "[tikz-trackschematic](https://ctan.org/pkg/tikz-trackschematic)" and is thus part of the TeX Live distribution or can be installed via MiKTeX.

 The library can then be loaded through the command
 ```TeX
 \usepackage{tikz-trackschematic}